ninbura/windows/README.md

 				- run test for 5-15 minutes
 					- cpu temp should be >=100c
 					- gpu temp should be >=85c
-		- if cpu temps are too high re-read step 1 for fixes
+		- if cpu temps are too high re-read [update & configure your motherboard's bios](#update--configure-your-motherboards-bios) for fixes
 		- if gpu temps are too high
 			- verify that gpu fans are spinning
 			- verify that nothing is too close to or obstructing gpu fans